A Pathway Forward

 How long does the Intervention last?

 The length of an intervention may vary.
 Plans that address more significant educational needs generally take longer.
 At the same time, participants who perform well during the intervention may require less time.
-Most Educational Interventions range from 12 to 15 months.
+Most Educational Interventions range from 9 to 18 months, depending upon the circumstances.

 Who is eligible for an Educational Intervention?